 We will implement the CIC’s recommendation to bring parties under RTI.
 We will amend the Representation of the People Act to make it mandatory for all recognized parties, national or state, to comply with RTI requirements.

-Judicial power to review laws for Constitutionality to be strengthened
+Judicial power to review laws for their constitutionality to be strengthened

 We believe in the rule of law and an independent judiciary with powers to review laws for compliance with the Constitution.
 We will strengthen this function and ensure that the judiciary is able defend liberty.